randomBrainstormer/MMM-GoogleCalendar/README.md

 2. Once you have enabled setup the project and created your OAuth ID client, download the client ID as `json` (look for the download option) and rename it `credentials.json`.
 3. Move `credentials.json` to your MMM-GoogleCalendar directory (MagicMirror/modules/MMM-GoogleCalendar/)
 4. [Enable Google Calendar API](https://console.cloud.google.com/apis/library/calendar-json.googleapis.com).
 Select the same project as in step 1.
-5. Run authorize.js:<br />`node authorize.js`.
+5. Run this command from the MMM-GoogleCalendar directory: `node authorize.js` and follow the instructions that will display in the console.
-6. Follow the instructions and it should print your calendar.
+6. Follow the instructions shown after you run the command, it should print your calendar.
 Copy the ID of the calendar you want to the config.

 ## Using the module